shashvcode/reca11-memory/README.md

 # Reca11 — Memory Layer for LLMs

-**Reca11** is a plug-and-play memory architecture designed to add persistent context to your LLM applications.
-It intelligently tracks and stores three core components of every conversation:
+**Reca11** is a plug-and-play memory architecture designed to bring persistent, structured context to your LLM applications.
+It intelligently captures and stores three essential layers of conversational memory:

 - **Recent chat history**
-- **Core user facts**
+- **Standalone factual strands extracted from the dialogue**
-- **Evolving thematic summaries**
+- **Evolving thematic summaries that reflect the conversation’s trajectory over time**

-This enables better recall, continuity, and personalization in any app powered by large language models.
+The core reca11 function delivers a compact, high-relevance context package by combining all three elements.
+This ensures your LLM receives rich and persistent memory without overwhelming the context window.

+I’m currently conducting a study that outlines this architecture in depth and benchmarks its performance against leading industry memory solutions.

-**Link to research article:** COMING SOON!
+Link to research article: COMING SOON!

 ---